MartinWie/AWSDevCertNotes/README.md

 ...
 More to come ...

-## Discussion & Contributions
+## Discussion-&-Contributions

 Stumbled upon this space and have insights to share?
 Or just want to point out a mistake?
 I'm all ears!
 Check out the [issues](https://github.com/MartinWie/AWSDevCertNotes/issues) or drop a pull request.

 Let’s ace this certification together!

 Happy cloud journeying! ☁️🚀